NautilusTrader

 on_degrade()Actor is entering a degraded state (partial functionality).

-on_fault()Actor has encountered a critical fault.
+on_fault()Actor has encountered a fault.

 on_dispose()Actor is being disposed (final cleanup).